 AI Compliance for 🚛 Transportation & Logistics in Washington

-Transportation & Logistics companies in Washington face specific AI requirements under SB 5426 — AI Accountability Act.
+Transportation & Logistics companies in Washington face specific AI requirements under No comprehensive AI law — high-risk AI bill (HB 2157) died in committee; narrow measures only (companion chatbots, HB 2225; AI content disclosure, HB 1170).
 Autonomous vehicles and AI routing systems face state-level safety and disclosure requirements.

 Published Reviewed